yanocosta02/yanocosta02/README.md

 ### ⭐ Interests

 - Software Engineering and System Architecture
-- Artificial Intelligence and its applications in healthcare
 - Web and Full Stack Development
-- Data Science and data-driven decision making
 - Technological solutions for everyday challenges

 ---